Marathi people: Ceremonies and rituals

 At birth, a child is initiated into the family ritually.
 The child's naming ceremony may happen many weeks or even months later, and it is called the bārsa.
-In many Indian Hindu communities, the naming is most often done by consulting the child's horoscope, which suggests various names depending on the child's Lunar sign (called Rashi).
+In many Indian Hindu communities, the naming is most often done by consulting the child's horoscope, which suggests various names depending on the child's lunar sign (called rashi).
 However, in Marathi Hindu families, the name that the child inevitably uses in secular functions is the one decided by their parents.
 If a name is chosen on the basis of the horoscope, then that is kept a secret to ward off the casting of a spell on the child during their life.
-During the naming ceremony, the child's paternal aunt has the honor of naming the infant.
-When the child is 11 months old, they get their first hair-cut.
-This is also an important ritual and is called Jawal (जावळ).
+During the naming ceremony, the child's paternal aunt has the honour of naming the infant.
+When the child is 11 months old, they get their first hair-cut.This is also an important ritual and is called Jawal (जावळ).
 In the Maratha community, the maternal uncle is given the honour of the first snip during the ceremony.

-In Brahman, CKP and Gaud Saraswat Brahman communities when a male child reaches his eighth birthday, he undergoes the initiation thread ceremony variously known as Munja (in reference to the Munja grass that is of official ritual specification), Vratabandha, or Upanayanam.
+In Brahman, CKP, Gaud Saraswat Brahman Gurav, Daivednya, and some Maratha communities when a male child undergoes the initiation thread ceremony variously known as Munja (in reference to the Munja grass that is of official ritual specification), Vratabandha, or Upanayanam.

 Marathi Hindu people are historically endogamous within their caste but exogamous with their clan.
 Cross-cousin alliances are allowed by most Marathi Hindu communities.
 Hindu marriages, more often than not, take place by negotiation.
-The Mangalsutra is the symbol of marriage for the woman.
+The mangalasutra is the symbol of marriage for the woman.
 Studies show that most Indians' traditional views on caste, religion, and family background have remained unchanged when it came to marriage, that is, people marry within their own castes, and matrimonial advertisements in newspapers are still classified by caste and sub-caste.

-While arranging a marriage, gana, gotra, pravara, devak are all kept in mind.
+While arranging a marriage, gana, gotra, pravara, devaka are all kept in mind.
 Horoscopes are matched.
-Ghosal describes the marriage ceremony as, 'The groom, along with the bride's party goes to the bride's house.
-A ritual named Akshata is performed in which people around the groom and bride throw haldi (turmeric) and kunku (vermilion) colored rice grains on the couple.
-After the Kanyadan ceremony, there is an exchange of garlands between the bride and the groom.
+The marriage ceremony is described as follows: 'The groom, along with the bride's party goes to the bride's house.
+A ritual named Akshata is performed in which people around the groom and bride throw haldi (turmeric) and kunku (vermilion) coloured rice grains on the couple.
+After the kanyadana ceremony, there is an exchange of garlands between the bride and the groom.
 Then, the groom ties the Mangalsutra around the neck of the bride.
 This is followed by granthibandhan in which the end of the bride's sādi/sāri is tied to the end of the groom's dhoti, and a feast is arranged at the groom's place.'